elbwalker/walkerOS/README.md

 dataLayer.push({
   event: 'product add', // combination of entity and action
   data: {
-    // all set properties with the elb-product attribute
+    // all set properties with the data-elb-product attribute
     name: 'Everyday Ruck Snack',
     price: 220,
   },
   globals: {
-    // all set properties with the elbglobals attribute
+    // all set properties with the data-elbglobals attribute
-    // Not shown in example usage snippet (elbglobals="language:en;test:darkmode")
+    // Not shown in example usage snippet (data-elbglobals="language:en;test:darkmode")
     language: 'en',
     test: 'darkmode',
   },